Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/preinstall_ux.md

 ---

-    title: UNIX specific requirements
+    title: "UNIX specific requirements"
-    linkTitle: Unix-specific prerequisies
+    linkTitle: "Unix-specific prerequisies"
     weight: 160

----
-UNIX users are required to have Korn Shell (ksh) installed on all UNIX machines.
+---UNIX users are required to have Korn Shell (ksh) installed on all UNIX machines.

 ### UNIX user for starting the products